CourseplayPathEditor/Animal/README.md

 - aging
 - health
 - breeding
-- production (this will be added in a second version)
+- production
+- transportable animals
+- monitor true a smartTV

+Our goal is to implement a new AnimalSystem with animated animals that you could transport from stable to land or sellpoints.
+We still looking for team members to help us reach our goal.

 Progress:
 we currently setting up the main structure.
+- lastWorkDone: (code to test 'fruitFix.lua', proto panel 'panel.psd')

 - fase 1: (in progress)
 setting variables,
 saving the configFile,
 loading the configFile,